 Equipment that is capitalised is depreciated over the useful economic life expectancy of the asset.
-This is estimated to be 4 years for equipment including IT assets and over 10 years for plant and machinery.
+This is estimated to be 5 years for equipment including IT assets and between 10 to 25 years for plant and machinery.

 Where buildings, minor works and equipment are acquired with the aid of specific grants the asset is capitalised and depreciated as above.
 The related grants are released as income when the performance conditions are met, or on receipt if no conditions are specified.